cc-skelos/chess-com-perl/README.md

 Downloads a list of a player's clubs and sorts and displays the human readable names.
 Takes some seconds to run due to accessing each club's endpoint as well as the player's club list.
+It is made faster by using LWP::ConnCache to use a single SSL connection for multiple (but not parallel, per chess.com's requirements) requests.

 ## current-games